🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Definitional Differences

-Cash settlement of options is a financial reconciliation.
-Physical settlement reconciles a contract with the underlying asset.
-A common physical delivery example is a commodity, but it can also be shares of an underlying financial asset such as stock.
+Cash settlement of options is a financial settlement where a cash payment covers the difference between an option’s strike price and the market price of the underlying asset.
+Physical settlement involves the actual transfer of the underlying asset.
+A common physical delivery example is a commodity, but it can also take the form of shares of an underlying financial asset, such as stock.

 Mode of Payment

-Option cash settlement payments are made instantly by parties.
-It is a straightforward financial account transfer of the difference between the underlying asset’s spot price and the options contract or strike price.
+Option cash settlement payments are typically processed quickly through the clearing house.
+They are straightforward financial account transfers of the difference between the underlying asset’s spot price and the strike price of the options contract.

 Level of Liquidity